nitzanav/active-admin/README.md

 ### Milestones:

-each milestone should be uploaded as pull request to this git. and tested . ( the test-case should be reported also when uploading it)
+Each milestone should be uploaded as pull request to this git - and tested.
+The test-case should be reported also when uploading it)

-1. create skeleton for active-admin with authentication under docker environment.
+1. Create skeleton for active-admin with authentication under docker environment.

 2. Create an app for activeadmin to manage MongoDB collections